 User Personas – Uncovering the Power of Personas

-How Personas Can Improve Your Product Design
+How User Personas Can Improve Your Product Design

 Visual illustration of the term User Personas: hover shows reviews, location, rating.